-- Even with at home care, you should take your hearing aids into your provider for a more thorough, deep cleaning every 4-6 months.
-Schedule an appointment sooner if you suspect something is wrong or that the hearing aids are not working as they should
+- Even with at-home care, you should take your hearing aids to your provider for a more thorough, deep cleaning every 4-6 months.
+Schedule an appointment sooner if you suspect something is wrong or that the hearing aids are not working as they should.

 You’ve made a big investment in your hearing aids – now it’s time to keep them working to the best of their ability.
 Get the most out of your hearing aids by taking steps to care for them on your own.
 We hope this blog gave you the tools to care for your hearing aids and keep them in tip-top condition.
 To learn about our hearing aid cleaning and repair services, contact us today!